 Next we went for a nice walk around the village here at Germignaga, then along a bit of the beach coming across a large group of folk who were having a large get together.
 Given that there were rowing boats outside we guessed they were

 a rowing club who were enjoying a Sunday meal together.
 We then walked in the opposite direction and discovered a really nice, medium sized Carrefour supermarket, which is a French chain.
 We popped in for a good look around and where I purchased a bottle of

 cheap ammonia cleaning solution.
 On our return I set to work on the bathroom drains, but without much success.
 I'm pretty sure the problem lies with the right shower drain, but all three are connected so we'll have to wait and see.

 The weather forecast here for tomorrow is now for a wet morning and a cloudy afternoon, and cool.
 In fact it's been cool all day today, but is quite welcomed after the heat of the past week or so.

 our latest plan now is for us to stay here tomorrow and then move on Tuesday, where we go will depend on the weather and what we decide.
 Having dodged Milan we ideally need to find somewhere to visit for about three days, as I would like to be home

 next weekend, factoring in a three day journey from here which is ample.

 Tonight The Chef is to create Chicken Curry.
 I never cease to be amazed at what this woman can do with a bag, tin or jar of something, and

-something, and why not I say, she's on holiday as well.
+why not I say, she's on holiday as well.
 To prepare my palet for this fine dining experience I am currently supping the last of two bottles of Italian Chianti wine which I bought at the supermarket near the railway station at Siena.
+I'm not sure,